Sous Vide or Instant Pot?

 Cons of Sous Vide

-- Needs Planning – This is not a method for those that tend to rush home from work and throw something in the oven.
+- Needs Planning – This is not a method for those that tend to rush home from work and throw something in the microwave.

 Similarities and Differences